javiroman/reproducible-research/docs/git-workflow.md

 ## Tips

-* Check diffs before commit within the $EDITOR
+### Check diffs before commit within the $EDITOR
 ```
 $ git commit -v
 ```

+### TODO list about current works

-* A simple ‘git fetch’ will basically give you a TODO list of what every is currently working on:
+A simple ‘git fetch’ will basically give you a TODO list of what every is currently working on:

 ```
 $ git fetch --all
 ```